corpusculejs/corpuscule/packages/element/README.md

   }
 }
 ```

-#### `@lifecycle: PropertyDecorator`
-Lifecycle decorator converts method to a lifecycle hook.
-It works with following rules:
-* Any kind of method can be marked with `@lifecycle` decorator: string, symbolic or private.
-* Method should have the same name as the hook it implements.
-  * String method should just have the hook name, e.g. `render`.
-  * Symbolic method should have description identical to the hook name, e.g. `const render =
-  Symbol('render')`.
-  * Private method should have description identical to the hook name, e.g. `#render` or `new
-  PrivateName('render')`.
-* Any Corpuscule lifecycle hooks should be marked with this decorator.
-* Only one method is allowed for each lifecycle hook.

-You can extend only string or symbolic methods, not private, so it is highly recommended for library
-developers to avoid using private lifecycle hooks for extendable elements.

 #### `createComputingPair(): ComputingPair`
 Function creates an object that contains a pair of bound decorators, `@observer` and `@computer`